Snipbook is live

 | 01 | How to pick 3 colors that always work | Roles, 60-30-10, muting, four ready-made trios | quiet |

-| 02 | Turn it up: playing with color without blowing it | Triadic wheel, shade/tint/tone, vibe families, swapping black | loud |
+| 02 | Turn it up: playing with color without losing control | Triadic wheel, shade/tint/tone, vibe families, swapping black | loud |

 Everything except color